w3c/wai-easy-checks/content/title.md

 *   used for browser bookmarks/favorites
 *   read by screen readers

-## Who depends on Page Titles?
+## Why are Page Titles important?

-Good page titles are particularly important for orientation.
-They help people know where they are and move between pages open in their browser.
+The page title is the first information said by screen readers when opening a page.
+They help screen reader users understand what page is loading.

-Screen reader users need good page titles.
-The first thing screen readers say when the user goes to a different web page is the page title.
+Page titles are also reflected in the browser tabs names and assist screen reader users navigate among open tabs.
 ## Checking Page Titles

 ### Checking this page